|The MGA With An Attitude

 Addendum, March 28, 2016:

-I was advised some time ago by "someone who should know" then Nankang tires were "less than desirable" (to put it mildly).
+I was advised some time ago by "someone who should know" that Nankang tires were "less than desirable" (to put it mildly).
 In October 2014, on advice from same person, I bought Nexen tires.
 These lasted 17 months, 55,000 miles.
 They might have gone farther, but had a wheel bearing problem (fixed now) that ate some of the tread life.
 Just installed another set of Nexen.
 They have UTOG rating 320AB.
 Happy with the handling and wear life.